 I love Peanut Butter.
 Mmmmmm, it’s heaven-sent.

-Peanut butter is one of my favorite foods to eat by the spoonful's.
+Peanut butter is one of my favorite foods to eat by the spoonful’s.
 Creamy or crunchy peanut butter – I love it all.
-I can honestly say Eric and I have eaten our fair share of peanut butter and jelly sandwiches for breakfast, lunch and dinner because it was one of the easiest things to prepare.
+I can honestly say Lorenzo and I have eaten our fair share of peanut butter and jelly sandwiches for breakfast, lunch and dinner because it was one of the easiest things to prepare.
 Just saying.

 Peanut butter for dinner is always an interesting way to get in more protein, and it’s a flavor that I love in anything sweet or savory.
 This dish reminded me of a childhood favorite, Kare-Kare.
 It’s a Filipino stew with peanut butter sauce and chicken and lots of other vegetables.
 I don’t have the recipe because I rather have my mom make it for me.
 (It’s not the same when you make it yourself!)
 This recipe was the healthy alternative and I loved the addition of asparagus, toasted coconut flakes and coconut milk.
 If you’re looking for more healthy dinner ideas, check out Marla’s Family Fresh Cooking blog.